NicoleLund/machine-learning-exoplanets/README.md

     * archive: Copies of the full data set from NASA and Kaggle as reference.
 I chose to continue analysis with the partially cleaned data provided by UofA Data Analytics Bootcamp.
 Note, the NASA data set includes descriptive column name information.
 * c_ feature_selection: Decision tree and random forest analyses were performed to determine if a smaller subset of features would produce better results by limiting overfitting conditions.
 * d_regression: Linear Regression and Logistic Regression analyses were performed for 3 sets of input features.
-* e_SVM: SVC analysis was performed for 3 sets of input features.
+* e_SVC: SVC analysis was performed for 3 sets of input features.
 * f_NN: Sequential 1-layer neural network analyses were performed for 3 sets of input features.
 * g_deep_learning: Sequential 2-layer neural network analysis was performed for the full set of features.
-*
+* images: Feature assessment plots.
-*
+* bestFit_SVC*: Jupyter notebook and joblib save files for the model of best fit.
+Note, these files duplicate the results of the e_SVC folder.
-* images: Webpage screenshots.
+* model_assessment.csv: Table of model scores.
 * LICENSE: MIT License Disclosure

 ### Best Fit Model Selection